 There used to be a lot of different iPad models on store shelves, which could make it tricky to work out which was right for you, but Apple has dramatically simplified the range.
-The sexy new iPad Pro, with slim bezels, no home button, and FaceID support, comes in 11-inch or 12.9-inch flavors, starting at $800 and $1,000 respectively.
-The older-style 10.5-inch Pro starts at $650.
-The 9.7-inch iPad, at $330, is your most affordable option, while the $400, 7.9-inch Mini 4 is the only small iPad still available.
+The headliner is the sexy iPad Pro, with slim bezels, no home button, and FaceID support, which comes in 11-inch or 12.9-inch flavors, starting at $800 and $1,000 respectively.
+Then there’s the new iPad Air, which starts at $500.
+The 9.7-inch iPad, at $330, is your most affordable option, while the $400, 7.9-inch Mini 5 is the only small iPad available.

 While the streamlined iPad lineup makes choosing the right model a little less challenging, you must still weigh your needs carefully.
 What good is a 12.9-inch screen if you value portability above all else?
 Why pay more for a top-of-the-line graphics chip if you only game casually?
 Fear not, we’re here to explain each iPad and help you choose the right one for you.

 The 9.7-inch iPad (2018) is one of the most affordable tablets Apple has ever offered and it’s the cheapest option in the current iPad lineup.
 It’s also the best tablet on the market right now for most people.

 This is a great tablet for watching movies, thanks to a 9.7-inch Retina display with a 2048 x 1536-pixel resolution.
 It has a speedy A10 processor and a big battery that can go for 10 hours on a single charge.
 You’ll also find an 8-megapixel rear camera, a 1.2-megapixel front-facing camera, two speakers, a Touch ID fingerprint sensor, support for Apple Pay, and a 3.5-millimeter headphone jack.